krevishennessey/CSE5544_FinalProject/README.txt

-Hennessey_Kevin.zip Files:
+Buckingham_Hennessey_FinalProject.zip Files:
 - index.html: Main Html webpage.
+This file contains all D3 code for implementing our visualization.
-- node_graph.js: Javascript file containing all code to interactable force directed graph
+- university_ranking_2015.csv: .csv file which holds all university ranking data for 2015
-- nodes.json: JSON file which contains the information pertaining to nodes such as source target and value.
+- Final_Project_Report.dcox: The Final written report of our project
-- Assignment5_pt1.pdf: PDF file which contains 4 designs, and details the pros and cons of 2 visualizations for part 1 of this assignment.
+- Data Visualization:  Global University Rankings.ppt: The slide deck presenting our project.
 Instructions:
 - Download and unzip .zip file.
 - Create server on local machine using command: python -m http.server 10088